gpuweb/gpuweb/design/ShaderLanguageFAQ.md

 ## Where do I provide feedback on WGSL?

-To provide feedabck on WGSL, file an issue on the spec repo site: https://github.com/gpuweb/gpuweb/issues
+To provide feedback on WGSL, file an issue on the spec repo site: https://github.com/gpuweb/gpuweb/issues

 Please use a `[wgsl]` prefix on the issue title.